 distance of the flower.
 Use Euclidean distance between the (approximate)

-centers of objects to determine how close a bee is to a flower, and assume a
+centers of objects to determine how close a bee is to a flower, and

-should interact only if they touch.
+is that bees and flowers should interact only if they touch.

 The simulation will have a flower bed containing at least two types of flowers: one that provides a given number of units of energy (in the form of nectar) and one that drains energy from visitors.
 This behavior must change over time for at least one of the types of flowers; for example, you could have a type of flower ignore every other visitor or change how much nectar a flower gives.
+If a flower drains a bee of its energy, it will die.

 Include at least two types of bees, with multiple instances of each.